Non-Hodgkin lymphoma and HIV

 The symptoms of lymphoma depend on where the lymphoma is and what type of lymphoma it is.
 You may not notice anything, but NHL can cause a painless lump or swelling, often in the neck, armpit or groin (a swollen lymph node).

-Weight loss, fever and night sweats may also occur.
+You might also have weight loss, fever, or night sweats.
 In people with lymphoma, these are called ‘B symptoms’.

 Diagnosis and monitoring